 LOS ANGELES – One of the great modern hotels, The Century Plaza, is potentially going to be demolished.
 I say potentially because the owner, developer Michael Rosenfeld, is only applying for permission to tear it down for another real estate development.

-The Hyatt Regency Century Plaza (click on the pool image above to make reservations!
-Please!) is one of those iconic hotels, embodying the spirit of California and the U.S. in the 1960s and 1970s.
+The Hyatt Regency Century Plaza is one of those iconic hotels, embodying the spirit of California and the U.S. in the 1960s and 1970s.
 Designed by Minoru Yamasaki, he of the World Trade Center, and opened in 1996, it was the site of so many great events.

-Above that, it is a VERY cool building, and a place that is pretty universally appreciated.
+Above that, it is a very solid building, and a place that is pretty universally appreciated.